kidpollo/fullstack-kitchen-sink-2024/README.md

 - Terragrunt to keep Terraform DRY.
 - Fully immutable environments, easily configurable.
-- Serverless environment using lambdas in various languages.
-- Extensible and modular
+- Used to define infrastructure as well as package and deploy the backend.

 Inspired by: https://github.com/gruntwork-io/terragrunt-infrastructure-live-example.

-It is not ideal to have modules as part of a mono repo for infrastructure modules; see: https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example?tab=readme-ov-file#disadvantages-of-a-monorepo-for-terraform-modules
+The infrastructure modules are also included in the mono-repo; however it is not always ideal to have modules as part of a mono repo; see: https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example?tab=readme-ov-file#disadvantages-of-a-monorepo-for-terraform-modules

-The modules are all included here for reference purposes.
+The modules handle building, packaging, and deploying the backend to AWS.
+Having these steps coupled as part of the Terraform code provides a less chaotic approach to Gitops or CI/CD-based releases.

 ## Backend